How to Draft Corporate Bylaws: A Step-by-Step Guide for Your Business

 You may be wondering why a delayed effective date may be desired.
 This is common among owners of sole proprietorships and general partnerships who have decided to convert their entities into corporations.
 Usually, when they file their articles in the last quarter of the calendar year, they choose a future effective date, usually January 1 of the following year.
 Usually this is done to avoid multiple income reports for the current year.
 Otherwise, they would have to submit reports for both sole a proprietorship/general partnership and the corporation.
 This is how a delayed effective date provision would look:

-Each state requires a corresponding filing fee, and these rates vary.
+If you're wondering about fees and other factors, explore the best states to incorporate your business.
 Most states have fee information and filing instructions on their websites.
 Corporations normally use the online filing method.

-Once approved, you’ll be issued a certificate of incorporation which will make your company a state-recognized corporation.
+Once approved, the certificate of incorporation will confirm your company as a state-recognized corporation.

 It’s important to note that while you may act as your company’s incorporator, you can also get an attorney to help you draft your articles.
 Each state has different requirements, so make sure you know which provisions are required and which are optional.